python-cmd2/cmd2/docs/migrating/why.rst

 ----------

-In addition to the features you get with no additional work, ``cmd2`` offers a broad range of additional capabilties which can be easily added to your application. :ref:`migrating/next_steps:Next Steps` has some ideas of where you can start, or you can dig in to all the :ref:`features/index:Features`.
+In addition to the features you get with no additional work, ``cmd2`` offers a broad range of additional capabilities which can be easily added to your application. :ref:`migrating/next_steps:Next Steps` has some ideas of where you can start, or you can dig in to all the :ref:`features/index:Features`.